GabrielPalmar/AWS-S3-CloudConnexa-Log-Streaming-to-CloudWatch/README.md

 ## Introduction
 Lambda function script that pulls files placed in an S3 bucket from CloudConnexa and places the logs into CloudWatch logs.

+**Please note** that only new files placed in the S3 buckets after setting up the Lambda function will be transferred into CloudWatch.
+Any previously uploaded files in the S3 bucket will not be populated into CloudWatch.

 ## Technologies
 Code:
 - Python